-I’m worried about my interest-only mortgage expiring in January 2014
+I’m worried about my interest-only mortgage which is due to expire

 Q: My interest only mortgage comes to an end in January 2014 and I’m wondering what might or might not happen when it expires.
 What are my best next steps?

 What impact will recent changes to regulation of interest-only mortgages have